piel7/hello-world/README.md

 # hello-world

-I'd like to learn, drink coffee and change healthcare for the best
+I want to learn some new stuff so I will be able to make healthcare a little bit better for the patiënt and the professional.
+My fuel is coffee and my lovely family.
+Let's hope I find the right way.